t0nylombardi/blog/src/content/blog/old-school-twitter-bot.md

 heroImage: 'https://images.unsplash.com/photo-1610878785620-3ab2d3a2ae7b'
 author: 'Anthony Lombardi'
 originalDatePublished: '2014-11-18'
-description: 'I been trying to help a friend gain more attention to his twitter and his music.
-I had an idea to try to automate search results and reply back to each user with a message.'
+description: 'I had an idea to try to automate search results and reply back to each user with a message on twitter.'
 image: 'https://images.unsplash.com/photo-1610878785620-3ab2d3a2ae7b'
 categories: [ruby]
 tags: [ruby]
 draft: false
 ---

-### UPDATE: (2023)
+### UPDATE: (2022)
 X formally know as Twitter no longer allows you to use their api freely and they're much more strict about which apps are allowed to use their api.

  ---